Immuta Query Engine Best Practices

 Limit Result Sets

 You are limited to PostgreSQL syntax when querying through the Immuta Query Engine.
-This means in order for a function to be pushed down, an equivalent function must exist in the native database.
-Immuta maintains a "Rosetta Stone" which maps PostgreSQL syntax to equivalent functions in all of the data sources that Immuta supports.
+For a function to be pushed down, an equivalent function must exist in the native database.
+Immuta maintains a "Rosetta Stone" of database functions that map PostgreSQL syntax to their analogs in all of the data sources that Immuta supports.

 If there is specific database syntax that is not pushed down or does not exist in PostgreSQL, you can create an Immuta data source using the SQL statement option (rather than the SQL table option) and include the unsupported native syntax as the SQL statement for the data source.
 When you query the data source that was created with a SQL statement you will still query the Immuta layer with PostgreSQL syntax, but the underlying native syntax will also be executed as a subquery on the native database (similar to a view), effectively pushing the syntax down.

-Immuta has the ability to push down joins between Immuta data sources that share the same source database as long as the data sources are created using the same connection details, which include hostname, port, database name, username, and schema.
+Immuta will push down joins between data sources that share the same source database as long as the data sources are created with the same connection details, which include hostname, port, database name, username, and schema.

-If a join contains data sources that use Kerberos authentication, then the same Immuta user must be used to
+JOIN statement contains data sources that use Kerberos authentication, then the same Immuta user must have been

 all data source details must be the same in order to be pushed down.